Land Registry Restrictive Covenants on Property

 How long do restrictive covenants last?

-Removing a restrictive covenants (or otherwise accommodate it)
+Removing a restrictive covenant

 Apply to the Upper Lands Tribunal for removal

-This can be more costly and lengthy but could permanently remove the restriction from your title, so you might end up potentially making the land interest more appealing to future buyers.
+This can be more costly and lengthy, but could permanently remove the restriction from your title, so you might end up potentially making the land interest more appealing to future buyers.
 You would need to prove one of the grounds set out in s84 Law of Property Act 1925, usually that it is obsolete or impedes on reasonable development or use.
 We go into detail below about the grounds for removing a restrictive covenant.

 Law of Property Act 1925